Paleo coconut flour pancakes that are light and fluffy, and made with just a few basic ingredients. A quick and easy, low carb gluten free breakfast!

 Coconut flour is extraordinarily absorbent, but it doesn’t just need moisture.
 It needs structure.
 In short, it needs eggs!
 And since coconut flour absorbs so much moisture, a little goes a long, long way.
 That’s a good thing, since it’s not cheap.

-The main challenge in making a recipe like coconut flour pancakes is to use enough eggs to be successful, but balance the recipe to prevent the pancakes from tasting like, well, an omelet.
+The main challenge in making a recipe like these coconut flour pancakes is to use enough eggs to be successful, but balance the recipe to prevent the pancakes from tasting like, well, an omelet.
 I love omelets, but only they should taste like that.

 I’ve tried the 2-ingredient banana pancakes (just bananas and eggs!) and the 2-ingredient cream cheese pancakes (just cream cheese and eggs!) and despite my best efforts and positive pancake thoughts, they each taste … like an omelet.